 I am a Research Scientist at UC Berkeley, working with Prof. Trevor Darrell.
 I have completed my PhD at Max Planck Institute for Informatics under supervision of Prof. Bernt Schiele.
 My research is at the intersection of vision and language.
-I am interested in a variety of tasks, including image and video description, visual grounding, visual question answering, etc. Recently, I am focusing on building explainable models and addressing bias in existing vision and language models.
+I am interested in a variety of tasks, including image and video description, visual grounding, visual question answering and others.
+Recently, I am focusing on building explainable models, addressing bias in existing vision and language models, and detecting semantic mismatch in context of multimodal misinformation.

 My old MPII homepage is here.